Research Page

 (left to right: Math, CS, Engineering)

-I work as a scientist at the Human Nature Lab, directed by Nicholas A. Christakis at the Yale Institute for Network Science.
-Our lab studies biology of human sociality using the tools of population genetics, behavioral experiments, network science, and large-scale field interventions to improve public health.
+I worked as a scientist at the Human Nature Lab, directed by Nicholas A. Christakis at the Yale Institute for Network Science.
+The lab studies biology of human sociality using the tools of population genetics, behavioral experiments, network science, and large-scale field interventions to improve public health.

 Surgical Neurology Branch at the NIH